paproki/UKBUtils/README.md

 ```
 This will just do a  **cp -r /scratch/user/${USER}/UKB/20210 /QRISdata/Q7990/bulk** command.

+I do recommend to have the master Fail log into the bulkID folder and possible the original bulk file for reference.

 # Documentation for Create_bulk_file.sh

 Write more documentation when I have more time.
 In the meantime you can look at the script itself it is pretty intuitive.